Bombe/ams/README.md

 > \> rename ${Track%02d}\_${Artist}\_${Name}.mp3

 Renames all files in the session according to the pattern.
+Renaming files can also change their directories; simply put the directory into the rename pattern, such as `/path/to/music/${Artist}/${Name}.mp3`

 > \> save